antoniopgs/Liber/README.md

 Their rights.
 If you needed to pay taxes to have freedom of speech, the right to a fair trial, access to the police, and the right to own property, wouldn't you pay them?
-Also, didn't we just conclude that in a free society, protecting individuals from force should be the only role of government?
+Also, in a free society, isn't protecting individuals from force the only role of government?
 If I don't pay my taxes, what right do I have to the protection of police officers or the effort of judges?
 **Granting Rights through taxation is the only rational, pragmatic and fair way to maintain a state without fiscal force ("fair" given that the price of citizenship should be the same for all individuals, regardless of their wealth).**

-The implementation of this will be called the **Citizenship Tax**:
+The implementation of this will be called the **Citizenship Contract**:
 - Only citizens of Liber shall have rights.
-- To attain citizenship, one only needs to pay the Citizenship Tax.
+- To attain citizenship, one only needs to pay the Citizenship Contract.
-- The Citizenship Tax shall be the only form of taxation, and include within itself only the necessary cost to support a minimal and essencial government.
+- The Citizenship Contract shall be the only form of taxation, and include within itself only the necessary cost to support a minimal and essencial government.
-- The Citizenship Tax shall be available to all individuals.
+- The Citizenship Contract shall be available to all individuals.
-- The Citizenship Tax shall rant access to all Constitutional Rights.
+- The Citizenship Contract shall grant access to all Constitutional Rights.
-- The Citizenship Tax will grant citizenship for 1 year, and every individual is free to renew his citizenship.
+- The Citizenship Contract will grant citizenship for 1 year, and every individual is free to renew his citizenship.
-- Maybe a Visitor Tax could also be implemented.
+- Maybe a Visitor Contract could also be implemented.
 It would grant rights for shorter periods of time.
+(Will think more about this later on).

 This would have several benefits:
 1. No Fiscal Authority (like an IRS) would be needed.
 2. The Tax paying process would be simpler.
-The Citizenship Tax payment could be done directly from each citizen to a governmental blockchain address (more on this later).
+The Citizenship Contract payment could be done directly from each citizen to a governmental blockchain address (more on this later).
 3. **Because of benefits 1 and 2, the size of goverment would be drastically reduced.
-This means less money would be necessary to maintain it, which would reduce even further the cost of the Citizenship Tax.**
+This means less money would be necessary to maintain it, which would reduce even further the cost of the Citizenship Contract.**

 ## Currency:
 Previous Seasteading attempts have tried to implement their own currency (see Republic of Minerva).